motheblackcat/lk/README.md

 Known Issues:

+- Player can't move after a dialog outside of the intro
 - Player can attack while using an Sweapon
 - Attack sound played with no animation when spamming (check if attack is registered)
 - Damage boost on enemy (jump while taking damage)